Skip to content

 - Develop the knowledge and skills to design, implement, and evaluate epidemiology-related, health services or clinical research projects of clinical or public health significance including:

-- Develop the knowledge and skills with biostatistical methods and computer software packages (e.g., STATA or SAS) for performing appropriate crude and adjusted analyses of public health, health services or clinical data, including methods or regression analysis including the ability to formulate a scientific question in terms of a statistical model, leading to quantitative answers.
+- Develop the knowledge and skills with biostatistical methods and computer software packages (e.g., R or STATA) for performing appropriate crude and adjusted analyses of public health, health services or clinical data, including methods or regression analysis and the ability to formulate a scientific question in terms of a statistical model, leading to quantitative answers.

 - Develop the knowledge and skills with the definitions and basic issues involved in clinical trials including study design, treatment allocation, randomization and stratification, quality control, sample size requirements, patient consent, and interpretation of results.
 Present for critique and discussion the scientific, policy, and management aspects of clinical trials.